AilsonFreire/react-app-next-tailwind/README.md

 - [Tailwind](https://tailwindcss.com/) - an utility first framework.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

+## Refactor and Document

+The second part of the challenge is inside of the `components` folder in the component called `BetterButton`